godotengine/godot-website/collections/_article/dev-snapshot-godot-3-1-beta-9.md

 The ETC issue on GLES2/Android has been fixed in this release.

 A big change since 3.1 beta 6 is that the Windows binaries are now **properly code signed**.
-Our release manager [Hein-Pieter van Braam-Stewart](https://github.com/hpvb) is now signing binaries with his own company's certificate.
+Our release manager [HP van Braam](https://github.com/hpvb) is now signing binaries with their own company's certificate.
 From now on, you should thus expect (and can trust) our official binaries signed by **[Prehensile Tales B.V.](https://www.prehensile-tales.com/)**. macOS binaries will be signed at a later time.

 Contrarily to our [3.0.x maintenance releases](/article/maintenance-release-godot-3-0-6), which include only thoroughly reviewed and backwards-compatible bug fixes, the 3.1 version includes all the new features (and subsequent bugs!) merged in the *master* branch since January 2018, and especially all those showcased on [our past devblogs](/devblog).
 It's been over a year since the 3.0 release and over 6,500 commits, so expect a lot of nice things in the final 3.1 version!